elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

-At the start of the transaction, the agent will encode and immediately send the newly-created transaction to the extension at the `/register/transaction` endpoint.
-The first line of the ndjson payload should be the metadata, if possible.
+At the start of the transaction, the agent will encode and immediately send the newly-created transaction to the extension at the `/register/transaction` endpoint via a `POST` request.
+The first line of the ndjson payload should be the metadata.
 The second line should be the transaction json blob.
-The request should have the header `x-elastic-aws-request-id` (the lambda invocation's request ID) and the Content-Type should be `application/vnd.elastic.apm.transaction+ndjson`.
-If the extension returns anything other than a 200 HTTP code, the agent should stop sending partial transaction registrations for future invocations.
+The request MUST have the header `x-elastic-aws-request-id` (the lambda invocation's request ID) and the Content-Type MUST be `application/vnd.elastic.apm.transaction+ndjson`.
+If the extension returns anything other than a 200 HTTP code, the agent MUST stop sending partial transaction registrations for future invocations.